egdiala/socialape-react/README.md

 # socialape-react
 A social web app designed with React on Material UI.
-Backend done with firebase Run npm i on command line to install dependencies.
+Backend done with firebase.
+Run npm i on command line to install dependencies.